cloudogu/sonar-cas-plugin/architecture.md

    - JWT cookie is still the same

 ### JWT refresh

+Every now and then SonarQube issues an updated JWT in order to ensure that a signed-in user may continue her work.
+This JWT contains updated expiration information which needs to go in the JWT session store as well.

 1. User wants to get resource
    - Browser contains valid and unexpired JWT cookie